 Peter May chairs the Departmental Board, which is a key element in the delivery of Corporate Governance within the Department.
 Corporate Governance is the way in which an organisation is directed and controlled.
 Details of all the arrangements which have been established to ensure proper and effective management of the Department's affairs are set out in a Corporate Governance Framework.

 In addition to Peter May, the Departmental Board comprises a further four Executive members and two non-Executive Independent members, Brian Carlin OBE and David Gray.
 The Independent members provide external advice, constructive challenge and business expertise to the Board in the efficient management and running of the Department.
 The Executive members of the Board include the Deputy Secretary of Governance, Policy and Resources; the Deputy Secretary of TransportNI; the Director of Human Resources and Corporate Services; and the Director of Finance.
 The Board meets once a month to review the Department's performance, to provide advice to the Minister and to provide corporate leadership to the organisation as a whole.
 Two sub-committees; the Audit and Risk Assurance Committee; and the Relationships with Arm’s Length Bodies Sub-Committee, also report to our Board.
-The minutes of the Departmental Board are available in the Publications section of this website.
+The minutes of the Departmental Board can be accessed through the following link:

 Governance, Policy and Resources